 Reason of review: Pricing issue.

-I didn't like: Lying customer service rep, Purposely misleading shipping pass availability.
+Walmart Cons: Lying customer service rep, Purposely misleading shipping pass availability.